martijndwars/spoofax-gradle-plugin/README.md

 ## Building

-To compile and package the project:
+To compile and package the plugin:

 ```
-./gradlew assemble
+gradlew assemble
 ```

-To publish the artifact to Maven local:
+To publish the plugin to Maven local:

 ```
-./gradlew pTML
+gradlew pTML
 ```

 ## Usage